 Our first session together

-At the beginning of our first session together I briefly explain the limits to confidentiality and then ask you a few questions about what’s brought you to counselling.
+At the beginning of our first session together I briefly explain the limits to confidentiality and then ask you a few questions about yourself e.g. contact details; health and medication; and support systems.
 However, I recognise that clients have often been struggling for some time when they first come to counselling, and may have a build up of many difficult experiences and feelings.
 I therefore like to allow as much time as possible in this first session for you to talk about what’s happening for you – to give you a chance to offload and feel heard.
 This initial session helps me gain some understanding into the nature of your issues and what you hope to gain from counselling.
 It also gives a chance for you to get to know me and sense whether I’m someone you might feel comfortable working with.
-I offer this first session free so you can make this decision before committing further.

 You may want to take some time after you leave the session to reflect on whether I am the right counsellor for you; or of course you may have arranged to see other counsellors before you make your choice.
 However, if you feel comfortable and are happy to continue with me we can arrange a second session, and can then continue to see each other on a weekly/fortnightly/monthly or ad-hoc basis, according to your availability and financial situation.

-Payment is £40 after the first session, payable by cash, cheque or BACS transfer.
-Sessions last one hour.
+All sessions last one hour and cost £45, payable by cash, cheque or BACS transfer.
 Some concessions are available for those on low incomes (please see Further information for more details).